 In 1999, Don received both the Black Engineer of the Year Award for Professional Achievement as well as the Honorable Thurgood Marshall award for community service from the NAACP.
 In 2002, he received the Brown Graduate School’s Distinguished Graduate award and the R.I.
 Professional Engineer’s Award for Community Service.

 Don and his wife, Jane, live in Pawtucket, Rhode Island and St. Thomas, U.S.V.I.Read More

-Senior Vice President, Risk Management at The Washington Trust Company
+Senior Vice President of Risk Management at Washington Trust

 Bill is a graduate of the United States Military Academy at West Point, and has a Master’s degree from Stanford University.
 In addition to Year Up Bill serves on the Boards of Providence Performing Arts Center, the Business Development Company of Rhode Island, and the Finance Council of the Roman Catholic Diocese of Providence.
 Bill and his wife Nancy have 3 children and a growing number of grandchildren.
 His hobbies include music, reading, and sarcasm.

 Organizational Consultant & Personal Development Coach

 Director of Development & Partnerships at Coalition for Access, Affordability, & Success